 There are different types of hotel rooms, with some having more or fewer features than others.
-While first-class hotels will have more attractive features, it doesn’t mean that downtown hotels don’t give them a run for their money.
+While first-class hotels, such as 4-star and 5-star hotels, will have more attractive features, it doesn’t mean that downtown hotels don’t give them a run for their money.

 - Size of the room